Social Security Disability Benefits for Those in Need

 - You will not receive disability benefits if you have a partial disability or a short-term disability.
-So, before you go looking online for a “Social Security disability Lawyer Near Me,” make sure you understand your disability.
+So, before you go looking online for a “Social Security Lawyers Near Me,” make sure you understand your disability.
 A seasoned social security attorney can help.
 Once you have received help, it’s time to apply to the right program for you.

 The SSA calculates your work history based on “work credits.”

 - If you have barely worked, you have barely paid into social security.
 This means you could be denied SSDI benefits.

 - Most people must have 40 work credits, with half of them obtained in the last decade before becoming disabled.
 Generally, the younger the applicant, the fewer work the credits required.

 - Applicants can receive up to four credits per year.
 In 2019, each work credit corresponds to $1,360 of earnings.
-Search online for “Social Security Office near me” to obtain more information about these requirements.
+Search online for “Social Security Office” to obtain more information about these requirements.

 - Where SSDI is for people who have worked, Supplemental Security Income (SSI) does not require a work history.
 SSI delivers monthly payments to recipients of limited means.
 In other words, applicants must be able to prove low income and reduced resources.

 - The SSA considers “income” the money you receive from your wages, benefits, and pensions.
 This also includes food and shelter.
 Each state has different income limits.
 In terms of “resources,” the SSA considers all your assets including, real estate, cash, stocks and bonds.

 An individual applying for Supplemental Security Income must have a resource total that is $2,000 or less.
 A couple can have as much as $3,000 in resources.
 In some cases, you may own things that are not considered resources.

 - Other things you own may be considered resources.
 An experienced social security lawyer can help you in making these determinations and in dealing with Social Security administrators.
 If you are applying to either of these programs based on disability, you must prove the extent of that disability.
 Your disabling condition(s) must prevent you from engaging in Substantial Gainful Activity (SGA).